Constructing group actions on quasi-trees and applications to mapping class groups: A quasi-tree of metric spaces

-We will prove this in the following lemma.
-Note that in this lemma we use the unmodified projection functions, $d^\pi_Y$ as we will need to apply the triangle inequality indeterminate number of times.
-To simplify notation we will restrict the discussion to the case when each $\cC(Y)$ is a connected graph endowed with length metric with each edge of length 1.
+Note that in this lemma we use the unmodified projection functions, $d^\pi_Y$ as we will need to apply the triangle inequality an indeterminate number of times.
+To simplify notation we will restrict the discussion to the case when each $\cC(Y)$ is a connected graph endowed with length metric with each edge of length 1 and the projections $\pi_Y(X)\subset \cC(Y)$ are sets of vertices.
 The general case is an easy modification, or indeed, one may replace $\cC(Y)$ by the Vietoris-Rips complex whose vertices are the points of $\cC(Y)$, and edges correspond to pairs of points at distance $\leq 1$.
+Also in Lemma \ref{movebound2} and \ref{nested_guards2} we view all points as vertices.